 There are many ways to get started monitoring infrastructure.
 Here are some of the most common:

-• Use a third-party service like Middleware to monitor your site’s performance and availability.
-Our services can be used for web applications and serverless functions, so you don’t need to manage any code on your servers.
+• Use Middleware to monitor your site’s performance and availability.
+It can be used for web applications and serverless functions, so you don’t need to manage any code on your servers.
 We have integrations with GitLab CI/CD, AWS Lambda/S3 triggers, etc., making it very convenient for you to monitor your application or migrate existing ones over time.

-• Use open-source tools such as Prometheus (for monitoring application metrics), Grafana (for dashboards), Graphite (for database metrics), and InfluxDB (for time series database).
-All these tools provide different types of information; it’s up to you which one fits best into how you want things done!
+• Use open-source tools such as Prometheus (for monitoring application metrics), Grafana (for dashboards), Graphite (for database metrics), and InfluxDB (for a time series database).
+All these tools provide different types of information; it’s up to you which one best fits your needs!

 Conclusion

-We hope this article will help you understand what infrastructure monitoring is, how it can benefit your business and why it’s so important.
+We hope this article will help you understand infrastructure monitoring, how it can benefit your business and why it’s so important.

-If you don’t have a tool yet, we recommend Middleware as an ideal solution for your needs.
-It has all the features necessary to empower DevOps teams and enable Agile development practices – without worrying about manual work!
+If you don’t have a tool yet, we recommend Middleware as an ideal solution.
+It has all the features necessary to empower DevOps teams and enable Agile development practices without worrying about manual work!

 What is infrastructure monitoring?